kyegomez/Exa/docs/applications/marketing_agencies.md

    - **Traditional Solutions and Their Shortcomings**: Manual budgeting using tools like Excel, prone to errors, and inefficient shifts in allocations.

-   - **How Zeta Address This Problem**:
+   - **How Exa Address This Problem**:
-      - **Benefit 3**: Intelligent Media Budgeting – Zeta enable dynamic budget allocation based on performance analytics, maximizing ROI.
+      - **Benefit 3**: Intelligent Media Budgeting – Exa enable dynamic budget allocation based on performance analytics, maximizing ROI.
-      - **Real-world Application of Zeta**: Real-time adjustments in budget allocations based on campaign performance, eliminating long waiting periods and manual recalculations.
+      - **Real-world Application of Exa**: Real-time adjustments in budget allocations based on campaign performance, eliminating long waiting periods and manual recalculations.

 ---